schizoid2k/Unity-GBC-Object-Pool/README.md

 Behind the scenes, a Queue is created for each object pool, and game objects are instantiated and placed in the queue.
 The queue is then added to a Dictionary.

 The script also creates an empty GameObject for every pool and the instantiated objects are children of that game object.
 I like doing this because it is looks cleaner in the Inspector, and it is also easier to see what is going on during debugging.

+## Using Constants
+Using a constant files will allow you to pick a value from your editor's autocompletion drop down feature.
+Constants will also help prevent typeos when entering string values.

+Since there can be mulitple scenes with the same pool name (for example "Bullets"), you generate a constants file for each scene.
+When you click on "Create Constants File", a file will be created and will contain the name of the current scene.
+All constant files, as well as the pooler library, is included in the GBCObjectPooler namespace.

 ## GBC Object Pool Methods